discord-net/Discord.Net/docs/guides/commands/post-execution.md

 [CommandService.Log] event.

-All exceptions thrown during a command execution will be caught and sent to the Log event under the [LogMessage.Exception] property as a [CommandException] type.
+All exceptions thrown during a command execution will be caught and be sent to the Log event under the [LogMessage.Exception] property as a [CommandException] type.
 The [CommandException] class allows us to access the exception thrown, as well as the context of the command.

 [!code[Logger Sample](samples/command_exception_log.cs)]